-The Data Acquisition team at IHPA works with states and territories to develop appropriate data specifications, and to acquire, validate and maintain data in the IHPA information technology environment.
+The Data Acquisition team at the Independent Hospital Pricing Authority (IHPA) works with states and territories to develop appropriate data specifications, and to acquire, validate and maintain data in the IHPA information technology environment.

-The purpose of the ABF six-monthly activity data submission is to collect information about various kinds of patient services provided by Australian hospitals.
-To input into the in the Activity Based Funding process.
-Currently, IHPA collects activity data for seven data streams, including:
+The purpose of the activity based funding quarterly activity data submission is to collect information about various kinds of patient services provided by Australian hospitals, to input into the in the activity based funding process.
+Currently, IHPA collects activity data for nine data streams, including:

-Jurisdictions are required to submit activity data to IHPA on a six monthly basis and teaching, training and research data on an annual basis.
-The activity data is submitted through the IHPA data portal.
+Jurisdictions are required to submit activity data to IHPA on a quarterly basis and teaching, training and research data on an annual basis.
+The activity based funding activity data is submitted through the IHPA data portal.

 National Hospital Cost Data Collection

-Hospital cost and expenditure data, collected through the National Hospital Cost Data Collection (NHCDC), are used as another important input in the Activity Based Funding process.
+Hospital cost and expenditure data, collected through the National Hospital Cost Data Collection, are used as another important input in the activity based funding process.
 Jurisdictions are required to submit cost data to IHPA on an annual basis.
 The cost data is submitted via the IHPA data portal with supplied credentials.

 Online data cube